Metal–organic framework: Ferroelectrics and multiferroics

 Some MOFs also exhibit spontaneous electric polarization, which occurs due to the ordering of electric dipoles (polar linkers or guest molecules) below a certain phase transition temperature.
 If this long-range dipolar order can be controlled by the external electric field, a MOF is called ferroelectric.
 Some ferroelectric MOFs also exhibit magnetic ordering making them single structural phase multiferroics.
 This material property is highly interesting for construction of memory devices with high information density.
 The coupling mechanism of type-I [(CH3)2NH2][Ni(HCOO)3] molecular multiferroic is spontaneous elastic strain mediated indirect coupling.

+Future direction

+Over the last three decades, MOFs have been greatly refined and utilized in a wide range of applications.
+It has been speculated that the integration of artificial intelligence tools into MOF research could lead to the discovery of applications with the potential to solve modern energy and environmental challenges, though currently no public research exists to back this speculation.